monash-human-power/data-acquisition-system/README.md

 node.js program we run to communicate to the Teensy that is connected to the Raspberry Pi via serial communication.

-#### Test/serial_test.py

-Imitates the Teensy serial connection by creating a virtual serial port.
-Note that this will only work on Unix systems - if you're running Windows, perhaps try running the script under [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-Usage: This script uses the same arguments as `mqtt_test.py`.
-For example, run the script with `python serial_test.py -f data_173.csv -j 1500`.
-The script will provide you with a serial port address.
-Run the DAS script with `node DAS.js -a -p [serial port]`.
-Return to the `serial_test` terminal, and press enter to begin sending data.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):